kubevirt/community/design-proposals/sriov-interfaces-mapping.md

   ...
 ```

-The following environment variables will be present in the pod:
+The following environment variables will be present in the Pod:
 ```bash
 # kubectl exec -it virt-launcher-sriovvmi1-jpk58 -- env
 ...